 BIOL 347.
 Independent Study.
 (2-4) A project to be conducted with faculty supervision.
 Prerequisite: permission of individual instructor.
 Offered on demand.

 BIOL 420.
 Topics in Science.
 (2) A comprehensive examination and analysis of selected biological topics.
 Involves the use of primary literature and seminar presentations.
 Two class hours per week.
-Prerequisites: senior standing in Biology and course in statistics (Business 367 or Psychology 221).
+Prerequisites: senior standing in biology and course in statistics (BUSA 367 or PSYC 221).
 Offered every spring.

 BIOL 479.
 Undergraduate Science Mentor.
-(2 or 3) The goal of this course is to provide the student one-on-one mentoring with a faculty member in biology in order to provide the student with individualized guidance in science theory and/or advanced laboratory/field skills.
-Practical application to peer mentorship is a crucial aspect of this course meant to strengthen science fundamentals and leadership skills essential for careers in the biomedical, physical, and laboratory sciences and field biology, as well as in teaching.
-Two credits for lecture or laboratory-only participation or three credits for lecture and laboratory course participation.
+(2-3) The goal of this course is to provide the student one-on-one mentoring with a faculty member in biology in order to provide the student with individualized guidance in science theory and/or advanced laboratory/field skills.
+Practical application to peer mentorship is a crucial aspect of this course meant to strengthen science fundamentals and leadership skills essential for careers in the biomedical, physical and laboratory sciences, and field biology, as well as in teaching.
+Two credits for lecture or laboratory only participation or three credits for lecture and laboratory course participation.
 Prerequisite: permission of instructor.